You want smart political talk without the meltdowns?

 They didn't do that either.

-Look, I could tell you I made a mistake once when I was a kid.
+Look, I could tell you, I made a mistake once when I was a kid.

-I used to spray paint my own cars, and I once used one of those those horrific white masks instead of a real respirator, and I used a paint called Imeron, and I painted an old black van that I had, and my lungs burned for like three months afterwards because of the chemical reaction of the paint.
+And I used a paint called Emeron, and I painted an old black van that I had, and my lungs burned for like three months afterwards because of the chemical reaction of the paint.

 I should not have been painting with that inferior mask that I was using.

-Uh, once had a shot of my lungs, and they said you have scarring on your lungs.
+I once had a shot of my lungs, and they said you have scarring on your lungs.

 But you asked me why.

-It was an awesome looking truck.
+It was an awesome-looking truck.

 Oh, you must have been the most popular kid in your neighborhood.